 This is 100% stainless steel inside and out.
 So if you don’t want plastic-anything, the Frieling brand is a name to buy.

-Again, like the Chambord French Press maker above, this a smaller version that will make a 12 oz cup of coffee.
+Again, like the original French press Bodum Chambord coffee maker above, this a small coffee plunger will make a 12 oz cup of coffee.
+It’s a perfect one cup coffee maker and is actually one of the best selling coffee makers you’ll find.

 While the single-portion French press coffee makers are a great idea for the infrequent coffee consumer, the smaller the coffee press, the easier it may break.
 Everything has to be on a smaller scale and that includes the thickness of the glass carafe as well.

 I’d be more inclined to go with the 17oz above.
 And it appears the next size up for a Bodum Chambord is 34oz.
-But this is non-the-less a great option for a small coffee press.
+But this is none-the-less a great option for a small coffee press and it is the original French press Bodum.

-Le Creuset started producing cast iron, enameled pots in 1925 in Fresnoy le Grand, France.
-You might remember or even have a volcano orange French oven.
-Those things are heavy, but Le Creuset-anything is well worth the money.
-They now have a massive line of super quality cookware.
-Even if you find something at a garage sale, pick it up.
-You’ll thank me later.
+Le Creuset Bakeware started with cast iron and enameled pots back in 1925 in Fresnoy le Grand, France.
+You might remember or even have a volcano orange Le Creuset ceramic French oven.
+They are like a Dutch oven and great for roasting in the oven.
+Those things are heavy, but the Le Creuset brand is well worth the investment.
+They last a long time.

 They also make a Le Creuset French Press in 27oz which is great for 3 decent cups of coffee.
-And the best thing is that these enameled-gloss stoneware French presses come in 11 different colors.
+And the best thing is that these enameled-gloss stoneware French presses come in 11 different colors, but many say the white Le Creuset are the most elegant.
 You can match it to your kitchen.
 This is a brilliant press coffee maker.

-For a sweet little portable French press coffee on the go, again Bodum is the brand to go to.
-The Traveling Portable French Press is a perfect way to take your coffee on the road.
+For a sweet little portable French travel press coffee maker, again Bodum is the brand to go to.
+The Bodum Portable Travel French Press is a perfect way to take your coffee on the road.

 Love me?
 Pin Me!